BIO

 Christienne Cuevas in her studio, 2024

-In 2017, Christienne was awarded the Kingston Portrait Prize, recognizing her dedication and craftsmanship.
-Her work has since been featured in exhibitions across North America and Europe and has gained interest from collectors internationally.
+In 2017, Cuevas was awarded the Kingston Portrait Prize for her clarity of vision and dedication to craft.
+Her work has since been featured in exhibitions across North America, Europe and Asia, and is beginning to gain recognition from collectors for its quiet intensity and emotional precision.

-Click on the section below for an exploration of her Filipino-Canadian heritage and identity.
+Click on the section below to view an exploration of her Filipino-Canadian heritage and identity.

 Christienne Cuevas Pedagogical Journal #2